SOLUTION / TRADITIONAL SMEs

 Likely service entry points.

-The diagnostic decides the first useful build.
+the first read decides the first useful build.
 These routes are the most common for traditional SMEs.

 Web architecture